thepotato0/Brand-guardian/README.md

 ## what is brand guarding ?

-It's controlling how the brand looks, feels, and sounds everywhere, from logos and messaging to customer service and digital presence
+It's controlling how the brand looks, feels, and sounds everywhere.

 ## how does this script work ?